 With our Hyper-V VM booted from VembuHIVE representing oblSQL-1, we easily sustained a TPC-E query load of 85 cTPS.
 This query load translated into a disk I/O load of about 120 IOPS—65 write IOPS and 55 read IOPS—on the logical disk containing the TPC-E database.
 While sustaining queries at 85 cTPS, the disk I/O queue for the TPC-E database volume typically contained five pending operations and disk I/O transfer latencies hovered around 15 ms. Nonetheless, we observed frequent spikes of up to 80 ms in disk transfer latency, which increased query execution time.
 Specifically, we observed long wait times while taking out and releasing I/O page latches to access the indices of active TPC-E database tables.

-The initial boot time of our Hyper-V VM, which completely determines restore time for the IB option, took approximately nine minutes as new devices were initialized—in particular the three logical disks virtualized from VembuHIVE documents.
+The initial boot time of our Hyper-V VM, which completely determines restore time for the Quick VM Recovery option, took approximately nine minutes as new devices were initialized—in particular, the three logical disks virtualized from VembuHIVE.
 Less complicated vSphere VMs typically took less than five minutes to complete an initial Hyper-V boot.
 Once we completed an initial boot of our test VM, it took less than two minutes to reboot that VM from its persistent restore point; however, for meeting an RTO commitment, only the initial boot time matters.

-While we were able to meet an RTO of ten minutes for our test VM via IB, we were not able to sustain the very high OLTP rate sustained on the original vSphere VM.
+While we were able to meet an RTO of ten minutes for our test VM via Quick VM Recovery, we were not able to sustain the very high OLTP rate sustained on the original vSphere VM.
 Nonetheless, for a majority of database-driven LoB applications, the ability to sustain 125 TPS will adequately maintain normal processing levels.

-While an initial boot of the Hyper-V VM automatically configured with IB took just over 9 minutes to complete, it took over 28 minutes to complete the initial boot of oblSQL-NFS—including discovery and internal device configuration of the VM’s three NFS-shared logical disks.
-More importantly, that 3-to-1 differential in boot time was reflected in I/O latency while running TPC-E queries.
+While an initial boot of the Hyper-V VM automatically configured with Quick VM Recovery took just over 9 minutes to complete, it took over 12 minutes to complete the initial boot of oblSQL-NFS.

-While an NFS-based restore provided tepid performance compared to an Instant Boot into a Hyper-V environment, an NFS-based restore does provide a solid functional addition to the resilience of restore operations.
-While sharing the VembuVirtualDrive via NFS does not provide a primary way to quickly restore a VM into production, it does provide reliable access to data archived in backup restore points.
+While the Quick VM Recovery on VMware provided tepid performance compared to an Quick VM Recovery into a Hyper-V environment, it does provide a solid functional addition to the resilience of restore operations and reliable access to data archived in backup restore points.
 What’s more, when changes to NFS-shared drives are made, VembuHIVE stores those changes in an independent, recoverable, synthetic restore point.

 In our test environment, the combination of Vembu OffsiteDR Server deployed on a physical server with a Vembu BDR Backup server deployed on a VM provided a value proposition that extended far beyond the enhancement of DRM recovery resilience.
 With OffsiteDR Server installed on a physical server, we were able to optimally leverage VM and physical server platforms to easily implement all of the data protection functionality provided by Vembu BDR Suite, leverage all of the performance optimizations available to VMs in a vSphere environment, and do so in the most cost-effective system configuration.